-Facebook CEO Mark Zuckerberg speaks on stage during the Facebook F8 conference in San Francisco, California, U.S., April 12, 2016.
-Through our sources David Ingram and Dustin Volz said that SAN FRANCISCO/WASHINGTON (Reuters) – Facebook Inc (FB.O) backed for the first time on Friday proposed legislation requiring social media sites to disclose the identities of buyers of online political campaign ads and introduced a new verification process for people buying “issue” ads, which have been used to sow discord online.
+Facebook CEO Mark Zuckerberg speaks on stage during the Facebook F8 conference in San Francisco, California, U.S, April 12, 2016.
+Through our sources David Ingram and Dustin Volz said that SAN FRANCISCO/WASHINGTON (Reuters).
+Facebook Inc (FB.O) backed for the first time on Friday proposed legislation requiring social media sites to disclose the identities of buyers of online political campaign ads.
+And introduced a new verification process for people buying “issue” ads, which used to sow discord online.

 Facebook backs political ad bill, sets limits on ‘issue ads’

-The change in stance, announced in a Facebook post by Chief Executive Mark Zuckerberg, comes a few days before he is scheduled to answer questions in congressional hearings about how the company handles its users’ data.
+The change in stance, announced in a Facebook post by Chief Executive Mark Zuckerberg.
+He comes a few days before he scheduled to answer questions in congressional hearings.
+About how the company handles its users’ data.

-The steps are designed to deter the kind of election meddling and online information warfare that U.S. authorities have accused Russia of pursuing, Zuckerberg said.
-Moscow has denied the allegations.
+The steps are design to deter the kind of election meddling and online information warfare that U.S. authorities accused Russia of pursuing.
+Zuckerberg said.
+Moscow denied the allegations.

-“Any advertiser who doesn’t pass will be prohibited from running political or issue ads,” Zuckerberg wrote.
+“Any advertiser who doesn’t pass prohibited from running political or issue ads,” Zuckerberg wrote.

 In February, U.S. Special Counsel Robert Mueller charged 13 Russians and three Russian companies with interfering in the election by sowing discord on social media.